-WICHITA, Kansas - A man on motorcycle that collided with a deer Saturday night and the rider says he wants his crash to be a reminder to other riders and drivers, that deer season is here.
+WICHITA, Kansas - A motorcycle collided with a deer Saturday night and the rider says he wants his crash to be a reminder to other riders and drivers, that deer season is here.

-"People have got to be aware.
-You have no control.
-You can do everything humanly possible but still it's," said Rogers.
-"My helmet, it's scratched up.
-It has got some deep scratches in it and that would have been the left side of my head."
+Rogers says, “My helmet, it’s scratched up , its got some deep scratches in and that would have been the left side of my head.”